 Rooting from living plants from gardens had a higher chance of success than grocery bought.

-Netcups support stems and prevent mosquitoes access to stagnant water if they fit well and sealed access with correct fitting sponge.
+Netcups can be used to support mature plants and prevent mosquitoes access to stagnant water if they fit well and sealed access with correct fitting sponge.

 Netcups for smaller reservoirs available in SHOP !